Walong landscape Walong War Memorial

 Tilam Hot Spring

 Walong has a few homestays and a government inspection bungalow.
 There are no hotels.
-Book ahead, carry cash (no reliable ATMs), pack all essentials, and expect basic but warm hospitality.
+Book ahead, carry cash (no reliable ATMs).

 Nomkholong Homestay

 One of the most-cited stays in Walong.
 Spacious rooms with attached bathrooms.
-Local food, warm hosts, and proximity to the War Memorial.
+Local food, warm hosts and proximity to the War Memorial.
 A good base for Dong sunrise trips and Namti Valley visits.
+Contact details - 060338 30189

 Namti Homestay